hemmer/rebel-tech-vcv/README.md

 * CV inputs accept range -10V to +10V, and sum with the knob.
 E.g. if the knob is at zero, +10V corresonds to the equivalent state where the knob is 100%.

-* CLK has the option to output gates (50% duty) or triggers, see context menu.
+* CLK has the option to output gates (50% duty) or triggers, and allows x1 or x16 output varients - see context menu.

 * Bidirectional jacks aren't supported, so where clock multis are present on hardware, one is designated as Clock Thru instead.